raojuantracy/English/cnn_tradeStandoff.md

-* Verb) retaliate: if you retaliate against sb when someone harms or annoys you, you do something which harms or annoys them in return, just hitting back to that person. e.g. The company would `retaliate against` employees who joined a union. e.g. The army began to `retaliate against` the civilian population. 军队开始报复平民
+* Verb) retaliate: if you retaliate against sb when someone harms or annoys you, you do something which harms or annoys them in return, just hitting back to that person. e.g. The company would `retaliate against` employees who joined a union. e.g. The army began to `retaliate against` the civilian population. 军队开始报复平民 e.g. "There are thousands and thousands of people who work for the Chinese government just `hammering us, hammering us through cyber-espionage`," he said.
+China has `retaliated` with its own tariffs on US goods.
+But it imports far/rather less from the United States than it exports back (aka `trade surplus`), and is running out of new products to target.
+Beijing could try other measures to escalate the `trade war/skirmish/spat `, including charging even higher tariffs, imposing stringent(very strict) import quotas, restricting Chinese citizens' travel to the United States for study and tourism and `slashing taxes` for companies affected by the tariffs.
 * `adj) retaliatory [ri'tæliətəri]`, If you `take retaliatory action`, you try to harm or annoy someone who has harmed or annoyed you,just hitting back to that person. 报复性的; 以牙还牙的 = **tit for tat一报还一报，以牙还牙**　e.g. There's been talk of a retaliatory blockade报复性封锁 to prevent supplies from getting through.
 ### `tit for tat 一报还一报，以牙还牙`
 something bad that you do to someone because they have done something bad to you 一报还一报，以牙还牙